department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/careerscope.md

 ### Can I use CareerScope?

-You can use CareerScope if you're a Veteran, Servicemember, or dependent who qualifies for—or is already getting—VA education benefits.
-[Get started with CareerScope](https://va.careerscope.net/gibill).
+You can use CareerScope if you're a Veteran, Servicemember, or dependent who qualifies for—or is already getting—VA education benefits. <a href="https://va.careerscope.net/gibill"><span class="usa-sr-only">This will open a new website.</span>Get started with CareerScope</a>.

-The Report Interpretation guide helps you understand your CareerScope results.
-[Use the guide](https://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf).
+The Report Interpretation guide helps you understand your CareerScope results. <a href="https://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf"><span class="usa-sr-only">This will open a new website.</span>Use the guide</a>.

 ### How can I get help if I don't qualify to use CareerScope?